ye-yu/OSSRH-59550/README.md

 jamcgui also offers a utility file to perform networking between the client and the server.

-# Guided Steps to Build Gui
+# Simplified Steps to Build Gui

-You must extend the module `ScreenRenderer` and `ScreenRendererHandler` based on your requirement, and then you have to register `ScreenRendererHandler` on the server-side and `ScreenRenderer` on the client-side.
+You must extend the `ScreenRenderer` and `ScreenRendererHandler` class based on your requirement, and then you have to register `ScreenRendererHandler` on the server-side and `ScreenRenderer` on the client-side.
 Next, you add the relevant widgets in the screen renderer.
 Finally, you